 These new models make it possible to offer a better experience to consumers and take advantage of the variety of integrated systems that are widely available today.

-What is open banking and how does it work?
+What is open finance and how does it work?

 Historically, traditional financial institutions have been solely responsible for storing and processing data about people’s financial lives.
 For this reason, our understanding of financial information – and what we can do with it – has been limited almost exclusively to the services offered by banks.

-Or at least it was until the advent of Open Banking.
+Or at least it was until the advent of Open Banking and Open Finance models.
 This movement established the rules that allow users to share their banking information with third parties through APIs (Application Programming Interfaces).

 This means that people now have a secure channel to easily share their banking information with other companies.
 Thanks to this – always with the consent of each individual – these companies can use banking data to build new financial products and services linked to users’ bank accounts and more tailored to their specific financial situation and needs.